Barcelona Accessibility for People with a disability

 For the first time in 20 years my husband went on a bus as the ramp came down easily to floor level and thus allowed easy access.

-Most of the authentic bars and cafes had a small step or a ramp and if there were any problems people were more than happy to help out.
-The new waterfront area with the Rambla del Mar was accessible as was much of the Eixample district above Plaça Catalunya.
+Most of the authentic bars and cafes had a small step or a ramp, and if there were any problems, people were more than happy to help out.
+The new waterfront area with the Rambla del Mar was accessible as was much of the Eixample district above Plaça de Catalunya.

-I must say that the scooter attracted a lot of frankly curious stares but that didn't bother us-and after pushing a wheelchair around cities it was a great change not to have to concern myself with yet another back injury!
+I must say that the scooter attracted a lot of frankly curious stares, but that didn't bother us-and after pushing a wheelchair around cities it was a change not to have to concern myself with yet another back injury.

-We didn't try the Park Güell but managed a great number of other sights and there were very few times when being disabled excluded my partner from anything.
+We didn't try the Park Güell but managed a large number of other sights and there were few times when being people with a disability excluded my partner from anything.

 The taxi drivers waved my assistance away and lifted the scooter into their taxis and jumped out to retrieve it and place it near a level area when we reached our destinations.

-My husband speaking Spanish helped a lot but generally I believe Barcelona to be a city doing its best to be as accommodating as it can.
-Loved it and can thoroughly recommend it (after careful research of hotels and disabled room suitability.)
+My husband speaking Spanish helped a lot, but generally, I believe Barcelona to be a city doing its best to be as accommodating as it can.
+Loved it and can thoroughly recommend it (after careful research of hotels and room for people with a disability suitability.)